shpml/fundamentals/03_chapter/02_lessontemp.md

 }
 ```

 As you become more advanced, try using percentages or ems instead of pixels.
-These can be pretty tricky, though, so you may want to wait until we cover them in Unit 9.
+These can be pretty tricky, so you may want to wait until we cover them in Unit 9.

 **font-weight**

 To adjust the thickness of your selected text, use the font-weight property.

 As a beginner, you can enter values like “normal” to make your text thin and “bold” to make your text thick.
-As these values aren’t very specific, different browsers may interpret their display with slightly different outputs.
+As these values are not very specific, different browsers may interpret their display with slightly different outputs.

 ```css
 h1 {